Want to see the world with 4-H?

 Japanese Summer Inbound Exchange - LABO

 Do you have a child 10-17 years old?
 Would you like to host a Japanese son or daughter for a month this summer?
-From July 24 to August 20, 2016, we need host families for 12-16 year old Japanese youth.
-We match your child with a Japanese brother or sister of the same gender, within two years of age, and with similar interests.
-The delegate can share a room with your children and can attend a summer camp (cost covered) with their host-sibling.
+From July 23 to August 19, 2017, we need host families for 12-16 year old Japanese youth.
+We match your child with a Japanese brother or sister of the same gender, within three years of age, and with similar interests.
+The delegate can share a room with your child and can attend a summer camp (cost covered, up to $250) with their host-sibling.
 Apply now!
-See a list of available delegates.
+Delegate information will be available in February.
 Go to www.states4hexchange.org to begin your online application.

-2017 Outbound Exchange - Michigan youth can travel abroad with 4H.
-Scholarships for 4H members are available.
-Visit the Japanese Summer Outbound Exchange resource page for applications and informational fliers on each program.
+2018 Outbound Exchange - Michigan youth can travel abroad with 4-H. Scholarships for 4-H members are available.
+Visit ____ for applications and informational fliers on each program.

-Norway: Stay with a Norwegian 4-H family, sightsee in Oslo, and attend a one week National 4-H camp.
-Travel is from June 29 to July 31.
+Finland/Norway: Stay with a Finish/Norwegian 4-H family, sightsee in Oslo, and attend a one week National 4-H camp.
+Travel is from June to July .
 (Youth ages 15-18)

 International Youth Exchange - IFYE

-Formerly the International Farm Youth Exchange, this program brings college-age youth, usually from Europe, to live and work at Michigan farms for the summer.
-Youth stay at each farm for three weeks.
-Contact us if you are interested in hosting for summer/fall 2016.
+Formerly the International Farm Youth Exchange, this program brings college-age adults, usually from Europe, to live with Michigan families for 3 to 6 weeks stay.
+Contact us if you are interested in hosting for summer/fall 2017.
 Scholarships of up to 50 percent are available for Michigan youth traveling abroad. http://ifyeusa.org/

 Host Family Questions